The Hidden Library

 The Underground Topology of Addiction

 The tunnels beneath the city form a complex topology—some passages connect, others dead-end, still others loop back to where they began.
 Some are accessible, others sealed.
 Some are structurally sound, others on the verge of collapse.
-The topology of each person's underground is unique, shaped by the specifics of their developmental history, their particular constellation of trauma and resilience, the resources they had available during critical windows of formation.
+The topology of each person’s underground is similarly unique, shaped by the specifics of their developmental history, their particular constellation of trauma and resilience, the resources they had available during critical windows of formation.

 But there are patterns.
 Certain features appear consistently in the underground chambers of addicted people: